ModelarData/ModelarDB-RS/docs/user/README.md

 different use cases of ModelarDB.
 The first environment sets up a single instance of `modelardbd` that only uses local storage.
 Data can be ingested into this instance, compressed, and saved to local storage.
 The compressed data in local storage can then be queried.
-The second environment covers the more complex use case of ModelarDB where multiple instances of `modelardbd` are deployed in a cluster with a manager that is responsible for managing the cluster.
-A single edge node and a single cloud node is set up in the cluster.
-Data can be ingested into the edge or cloud node, compressed, and transferred to a remote object store.
-The compressed data in the remote object store can then be queried through the cloud node or by directing the query through the manager node.
+The second environment covers the more complex use case of ModelarDB where multiple instances of `modelardbd` are deployed in a cluster.
+Two edge nodes and two cloud nodes are set up in the cluster.
+Data can be ingested into the edge or cloud nodes, compressed, and transferred to a remote object store.
+The compressed data in the remote object store can then be queried through the cloud nodes.

 Note that since [Rust](https://www.rust-lang.org/) is a compiled language and a more dynamic ModelarDB configuration might be needed, it is not recommended to use the [Docker](https://docs.docker.com/) environments during active development of ModelarDB.
-They are however ideal to use for experimenting with ModelarDB or when developing software that utilizes ModelarDB.
+They are, however, ideal to use for experimenting with ModelarDB or when developing software that utilizes ModelarDB.
 Downloading [Docker Desktop](https://docs.docker.com/desktop/) is recommended to make maintenance of the created containers easier.